exoad/exoad/README.md

         width="20">
       MonoGame
     </a>
-    - Currently learning for getting into game development
+    - Currently learning to get into game development
   </li>
   <li>
     <a href="https://nodejs.org/en">